dg-sbae/doctorgenius-gatsby/README.md

 ---

+This single project directory serves two related but separate projects.
+Navigate to /<root>/server and open the terminal from this location.

-For development, you will only need Node.js installed on your environement.
+For development, you will only need Node.js, a text edtor, file transfer client, installed on your environement.

 ### Node